autoplot/documentation/javadoc/org/das2/qstream/AsciiHexIntegerTransferType.md

-# org.das2.qstream.AsciiHexIntegerTransferTypeformat as hex, useful for RGB colors, where the color is represented as
+# org.das2.qstream.AsciiHexIntegerTransferType

- 0xRRGGBB.
+format as hex, useful for RGB colors, where the color is represented as 0xRRGGBB.

-AsciiHexIntegerTransferType( int sizeBytes )
+# AsciiHexIntegerTransferType( int sizeBytes )

 ***